-Even though a riving knife is effective in reducing the possibility of a kickback, it cannot prevent it entirely, which is why it is always advisable to follow the basic rules of use for a table saw: wear appropriate clothing, use properly approved safety glasses and hearing protection when necessary, keep your hands safely away from the saw blade, and stand in a manner so that, if the board does somehow kick back, you'll be less likely to sustain an injury.
+Even though a riving knife is effective in reducing the possibility of a kickback, it cannot prevent it entirely, which is why it is always advisable to follow the basic rules of use for a table saw.
+Wear appropriate clothing, use properly approved safety glasses and hearing protection when necessary, keep your hands safely away from the saw blade, and stand in a manner so that if the board does somehow kick back, you'll be less likely to sustain an injury.

-Understanding the Riving Knife
+The Mechanics of the Riving Knife

-On most table saws, the riving knife mounts to the saw's trunnion, which is the sturdy mechanism beneath the saw table that raises and lowers the saw blade.
+On most table saws, the riving knife mounts to the saw's trunnion— the sturdy mechanism beneath the saw table that raises and lowers the saw blade.
 Typically, the riving knife has a release mechanism that can be accessed by removing the table insert from the top of the saw table.
-In many cases, this release mechanism allows the riving knife to be adjusted higher or lower in relation to the saw blade, and the knife typically is cut in a manner that there is less than 1/4 inch gap at any point between the cutting carbide teeth of the saw blade and the edge of the knife.
-This allows for maximum effectiveness when keeping the two halves of a freshly cut board separated as it is pushed through the blade.
+In many cases, this release mechanism allows the riving knife to be adjusted higher or lower in relation to the saw blade, and the knife typically is shaped so that the gap between the blade's cutting teeth and the edge of the knife is less than 1/4 inch.

 When to Remove the Riving Knife

+But there are times when you simply must remove the riving knife, or when it is inappropriate to use one.
 A good example is when using a stacked dado blade to cut a dado or a rabbet.
-Because this type of blade does not create a through cut, a riving knife would serve no purpose in this instance.
-As a matter of fact, it would actually get in the way, blocking the completion of the cut.
+Because this type of blade does not create a through cut, a riving knife would serve no purpose.
+In fact, it would actually get in the way, blocking the completion of the cut.
 Additionally, since most table saws use a 10-inch diameter blade, but most stacked dado blades are 8-inches in diameter, there would be at least a one-inch gap between the edge of the stacked dado blade and the riving knife, which would essentially render the riving knife useless.